 Diabetes affects millions of people every year.
 The condition can damage blood vessels in many parts of the body, especially the feet.
 Because of this, taking care of your feet is essential if you have diabetes, and having a podiatrist help monitor your foot health is highly recommended.

 - Routinely inspect your feet for bruises or sores.

 - Wear socks that fit your feet comfortably.

 - Wear comfortable shoes that provide adequate support.

 Patients with diabetes should have their doctor monitor their blood levels, as blood sugar levels play such a huge role in diabetic care.
 Monitoring these levels on a regular basis is highly advised.

 It is always best to inform your healthcare professional of any concerns you may have regarding your feet, especially for diabetic patients.
 Early treatment and routine foot examinations are keys to maintaining proper health, especially because severe complications can arise if proper treatment is not applied.

-If you have any questions please feel free to contact our office located in Hoboken and Newark, NJ.
+If you have any questions please feel free to contact our office located in Hoboken and Bloomfield, NJ.
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.